hack. [very common]. 1. n. Originally, a quick job that produces what is needed, but not well.

 False teachers don’t tend to attack the profession of faith.
 That would be too obvious.
 Rather, it is this latter expression of faith that is often replaced.
 Their theologies will introduce heresies that secretly or subtly shift a believer away from needing to step forward with faith.
 Beliefs that promote guarantees of salvation upon a person’s profession of faith, rather than on the evidence of Christ, end up replacing an ongoing dependence of trusting in Jesus with doctrines of assurance.

-Those who accept such teachings will claim their assurance guarantee based on their denominational doctrine rather than on the promise of Jesus for those who continue to hold to his teachings.
-The former doesn’t need to express faith, because it has replaced it with a legal doctrine.
-The latter completely depends on Jesus following through for those who endure to the end.
+Those who accept such teachings will claim their assurance guarantee based on their professed denominational-doctrine, rather than on the promise of Jesus for those who continue to hold to his teachings, which requires human participation.
+The former doesn’t need to express faith, because it has replaced it with a law of doctrine.
+The latter completely depends on Jesus following through for those who endure to the end by how they live, act, think, and mature.

 The popular idea that if you obey, God will materially bless you, is an example of this distorted teaching.
 We are commanded to obey, but such obedience, does not earn or cause us to get what we desire.
 No one, not even the pious, is guaranteed while in this life to be healed, or to get wealthy, or to escape suffering.
 Those were promises under the Old Covenant, but Christians have a new covenant connection to God, and cause-and-effect produce very different outward results in a Christian than in an ancient Israelite.
 If you prefer what was offered to Israel, you cannot have what is offered through Christ, which is said to be much more glorious beyond comparison.